Taxonomy of integrable and ground-state solvable models: Jastrow wave functions on graphs and parent Hamiltonians: Discussion

 \section{Discussion}

 Before closing, we consider several extensions of our study.
-The PHJ formulation presented focuses on the graph structure of pairwise interparticle interactions.
-The coordinate of each particle takes values in the Euclidean space $\vec{r}_i\in\mathbb{R}^D$ and is unconstrained by the graph features, but for the possible occurrence of hard-core interparticle interactions.
+The formulation of parent Hamiltonians of graph Jastrow wave functions presented focuses on the graph structure of pairwise interparticle interactions.
+The coordinate of each particle takes values in the Euclidean space $\vec{r}_i\in\mathbb{R}^D$ and is unconstrained by the graph features, except for the possible occurrence of hard-core interparticle interactions.
 In condensed matter systems, it is often of interest to restrict the motion of particles to a given spatial distribution.
-One possible way of doing so is to use a structured external potential, in which particles can move as done, e.g., with ultracold atoms in optical lattices and optical tweezers.
-In other applications, it is preferable to pin down the particles at a given location in space, e.g., as in the description of quantum solids, lattices of oscillators, etc. In Monte Carlo studies, such pinning is described by replacing the Jastrow ansatz by a Nosanow-Jastrow wavefunction, in which the location of each particle is determined \cite{Cazorla07, Cazorla09, delcampo20}.
+One possible way to do so is to use a structured external potential, in which particles can move as in, e.g., ultracold atoms in optical lattices and optical tweezers.
+In other applications, it is preferable to pin down the particles at a given location in space, e.g., as in the description of quantum solids, lattices of oscillators, etc. In Monte Carlo studies, such pinning is described by replacing the Jastrow ansatz by a Nosanow-Jastrow wave function, in which the location of each particle is determined \cite{Cazorla07, Cazorla09, delcampo20}.
 At this level of description, particles are distinguished by their location, e.g., on a lattice or, more generally, a topological graph.
 This may be pursued using topological graph theory, which studies the embedding of a graph in a given space.